-CS 221- Computer Science II (4,5) A college transfer course; consult the Transfer Center for programming language, and MTH 190 This course will cover data types and operations, expressions, control structures, data structures and their representation, recursion, string processing, searching and sorting techniques.
+CS 221- Computer Science II (4,5) A college transfer course; consult the Transfer Center for

+Prerequisite: CS 121 or prior experience in a structured programming language, and MTH 190

+This course will cover data types and operations, expressions, control structures, data structures and their representation, recursion, string processing, searching and sorting techniques.
 Emphasis on structured programming and design.
 Programming language is C++.
 Fee.
 On Demand.